-If you need to do some shopping before you start your new job, make sure you know exactly what business casual attire entails.
+If you need to do some shopping before you start your new job, make sure you know exactly what business casual attire for women entails.

 What Does Business Casual Mean?